 Causes of Shin Splints

 Shin splints, or medial tibial stress syndrome, is a radiating pain along the tibia bone in the lower leg.
 This injury is common among both athletes and non-athletes.
-They can be caused by a variety of factors, but can often be prevented with stretching, proper exercise habits and insoles for shin splints.
+They can be caused by a variety of factors, bu with stretching, proper exercise habits and insoles for shin splints you can be pain free.

 Causes of shin splints can include: